XiyunYue/computational_lab/assignment2_fin/README.md

 <img src="wav2.png" width="350">

-3. Comparing the two different interpolation methods, we notice that When the median filter takes the lowest MSE, the MSE of the two methods is not much different, which are 54.62497559898334 (median filter) and 58.03656307490274 (cubic splines).They can all be run in a very short time.
+3. Comparing the two different interpolation methods, we notice that when the median filter choose the size which has the lowest MSE, the MSE of two methods is not much different, which are 54.62497559898334 (median filter) and 58.03656307490274 (cubic splines).

-After listening to the two restored files, we notice the filtering effects of the two methods are similar, and there is no big difference in their MSE.
+After listening to the two restored files, we notice the effects of the two methods are similar, which is fix to the difference of their MSE.
+Both can basically be executed within 1s.

 ---
 **Resources:**